MarceloBelchior/etorc-ef-swagger/README.md

-To Run this Project.
+To run this project, follow these steps:

-Step 1 use Docker-compose up command.

-After that
+Step 1: Use the `docker-compose up` command to start the project.

+Once the project is up and running, you can proceed with the following steps:

-Connect to DataBase using
+Step 2: Connect to the database using the following credentials:
-      Server: localhost
+   - Server: `localhost`
-      User: sa
+   - User: `sa`
-      Password: YourPassword123
+   - Password: `YourPassword123`
-      Execute locatation: ./torc.Database/Migrations/MyMigrationScript.sql

- The Solution is ready!
+Step 3: Execute the migration script located at `./torc.Database/Migrations/MyMigrationScript.sql`.
+This script will set up the necessary database schema for the project.

+**Note:** Make sure to replace `YourPassword123` with the actual password for the `sa` user.

+That's it!
+The solution is now ready to be used.
+You can start interacting with the application.

  Swagger